openshift-labs/lab-mysql-operator/workshop/content/exercises/01-operator-prerequisites.md

 The MySQL operator is installed into a project to monitor requests to create a MySQL cluster.
 The operator can only be deployed and setup by a cluster admin of the OpenShift cluster.

-In this workshop environment, the MySQL operator has been pre-installed into your project ready for use.
-The user you are running the workshop as, has also been delegated the appropriate roles to allow it to create a MySQL cluster.
+The MySQL operator has been pre-installed into your project and is ready for use during this workshop.
+Your user has been granted the appropriate permissions to create a managed MySQL database cluster.

 To validate that your user has been granted the appropriate roles, you can use the `oc auth can-i` command to see whether you can create Kubernetes Custom Resources (CR) of the kind the Percona XtraDB MySQL Cluster Operator responds to.